jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-03-07-dbt-pizza-shop-5/index.md

 FROM src_users
 ```

-The transactional fact table is materialized as *incremental* so that only new records are appended.
-Also, it is created as a partitioned table for improving query performance by adding date filter.
+When it comes to the transactional fact table, its materialization and incremental strategy are chosen to be *incremental* and *append* respectively as only new records need to be added to it.
+Also, it is created as a partitioned table for improving query performance by applying the [partition transform](https://iceberg.apache.org/spec/#partition-transforms) of *day* on the *created_at* column.
 Finally, the user and order items records are pre-joined from the relevant dimension tables.
-See below for details about how this fact table is structured in *BigQuery*.
+As can be seen later, the order items (*product*) and *user* fields are converted into an array of struct and struct data types.

 ```sql
 -- pizza_shop/models/fct/fct_orders.sql